ne-pearl/arrow-sea/deepnote/slides.md

 5. Are we always able to solve the DC-OPF?
 6. Why not solve the AC-OPF instead?
 7. How does power flow relate to bus voltage angles?
+8. Why is it necessary to prescribe the voltage angle at one bus?

 ### Network economics